The discovery of cells marked a significant milestone in the history of biology.

 c) Phagocytosis: In immune cells, lysosomes are involved in phagocytosis, the process of engulfing and digesting foreign particles, such as bacteria or cellular debris.

-Mitochondria are specialized organelles found within eukaryotic cells, which are the building blocks of complex organisms.
+Mitochondria are specialised organelles found within eukaryotic cells, which are the building blocks of complex organisms.
 These organelles are often referred to as the "powerhouses of the cell" due to their central role in producing energy that fuels various cellular activities.

 Outer Membrane: This is the outer boundary of the mitochondrion, separating it from the surrounding cellular environment.
 It contains transport proteins that allow the passage of certain molecules.